Download Alexa's Resume HERE

 In musical theater Alexa recently made her NYC musical debut as Rosie in Cabaret with esteemed director Kevin Newbury and Leslie Stifelman, music director of Chicago on Broadway.
 Alexa also represented American music with the Beijing International Arts Festival at New York’s Merkin Hall, performing excerpts from She Loves Me, The Wizard of Oz and My Fair Lady.
 Alexa can be heard on several video-game/movie soundtracks including The Industrial Musicals Movie and Grammy-nominated children’s musical fable The Shoe Bird.

-Alexa was a finalist in the Franco Viñas Opera Competition with the Gran Teater del Liceu in Barcelona, multiple aware winner with the Metropolitan Opera National Council Auditions, Gerda Lissner, Opera Index and the Giulio Gari Foundation in NYC, and prizewinner in the Palm Springs Opera Guild Competition.
+Alexa was a finalist in the Franco Viñas Opera Competition in Barcelona, winner of the Washington District Metropolitan Opera Competition and received awards from the International Gerda Lissner Competition, Opera Index, Giulio Gari Foundation, Julian Autrey Song Foundation and Palm Springs Opera Competition.

 Alexa trained in Chicago and New York City where she currently resides.